d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 ## Summary

 * Deep learning frameworks can automate the calculation of derivatives.
 To use it, we first attach gradients to those variables with respect to which we desire partial derivatives.
-We then record the computation of our target value, execute its backward function, and access the resulting gradient.
+We then record the computation of our target value, execute its function for backpropagation, and access the resulting gradient.

 ## Exercises

 1. Why is the second derivative much more expensive to compute than the first derivative?
-1. After running the backward function, immediately run it again and see what happens.
+1. After running the function for backpropagation, immediately run it again and see what happens.
 1. In the control flow example where we calculate the derivative of `d` with respect to `a`, what would happen if we changed the variable `a` to a random vector or matrix.
 At this point, the result of the calculation `f(a)` is no longer a scalar.
 What happens to the result?
 How do we analyze this?
 1. Redesign an example of finding the gradient of the control flow.
 Run and analyze the result.
 1. Let $f(x) = \sin(x)$.
 Plot $f(x)$ and $\frac{df(x)}{dx}$, where the latter is computed without exploiting that $f'(x) = \cos(x)$.